socs-kul/socs-kul.github.io/_exercises/11-recap-2.md

 ---
 # Preparing for Test 2
 ## Information
-The second test will take place on December 20th.
+The second test will take place on **December 20th**.
 It serves to examine your understanding of all the material we have seen since the first test.
 This includes:

 | Session 7  | Operating Systems |
 | Session 8 | Linked Lists |